judyohjo/web/README.md

 - Connecting HTML website to SQL database using PHP (to create a server page and to connect to SQL)
 - Security is a key here when storing student information to the student database!

+# Checklist
+- Design of the webpage (half done)
+- Connecting SQL